garypotato/Everyday-review/index.md

     - `<Link>` make the app similar to `SPA` and use the client side navigation
   - `pre-fetching`:
     - happened in `production mode`
-    - pre-fetches all links after right after loading the initial page
+    - pre-fetches all links right after loading the initial page
     - disabled: add `prefetch={false}` to `<Link>`
   - `Google font`
     - `next.js` will automatically download the font files as static asset when `build`, that web page doesn't need to send request to Google for fonts